kmille/gitpin/README.md

 # gitpin - ssl pinning for git

 `gitpin` is a small tool that allows you to manage ssl pinnings for git.
-You can also uses it manually:
+You can also use it manually by just writing some text files:

 ```bash
 kmille@linbox:~ cat ~/.gitconfig